-- SAMHSA's Tips for Talking With and Helping Children and Youth Cope After a Disaster or Traumatic - FEMA and the American Red Cross: "Helping Children Cope with Disaster" - Save the Children's "Journey of Hope" and "Shelter from the Storm" programs - Mercy Corps' "What Happened to MY World?"
-(Natural disaster focus)
+- SAMHSA: Helping Children and Youth Who Have Experienced Traumatic Events - FEMA and the American Red Cross: "Helping Children Cope with Disaster" - Save the Children "Journey of Hope" and "Shelter from the Storm" programs

 Staff may also need additional support coping with their experiences and returning to their duties.
 Consider convening group meetings, perhaps with relevant experts or resources in attendance, to debrief the events and responses.